 “It was enjoyable, and I found I could race successfully barefoot on the new 3M rubberized tracks, whereas on the old cinder tracks you needed tougher feet,” Higdon reminisced.
 “My most notable barefoot race was a 5,000m at a major masters meet in London, England, in 1972, a 14:59.6 American record that lasted nearly a quarter century.”

 Why did I choose a minimalistic shoe to wear?

 Truthfully I fell into a pair minimalistic shoes by accident.
-I started running in Nike shoes then switched to Saucony and then the New Balance before I was handed a pair of Skora Fits by winning them.
+I started running in Nike shoes.
+I switched to Saucony.
+New Balance came next.
+Then I was handed a pair of Skora Fits by winning them.

 The Skora Running company (at the time) picked one person from their mailing list to win a pair of shoes.
-It might have been a sacrifice for them to hand out a free pair of shoes, but it was great advertising since like myself, the winners all seemed to “magically” post on Instagram and Facebook that they’d won shoes from the company.
+It might have been a sacrifice for them to hand out a free pair of shoes.
+It was great advertising since like myself, the winners all seemed to “magically” post on Instagram and Facebook that they’d won shoes from the company.

 I signed up and literally a week or so later got a pair of shoes.
 At first I wore them for cross training, but after the first few longer distance runs in them I was hooked on these minimalistic shoes so much so that I’m still running in 5 years later!